 - specific actions taken on the website, for example downloading our information resources.

 We do this by using cookies, which you can learn more about in the specific section below.

-We may also receive information about you from third parties, such as credit reference agencies, who are legally entitled to disclose that information.
+We may also receive information about you from third parties, such as organisations which we are under contract to and credit reference agencies, who are legally entitled to disclose that information.

 How do we use your information?